mwat56/uploadhandler/README.md

 However, if for some reason you'd like to be a little more "hands on", you can use another function to get a `TUploadHandler` instance:

-    // NewHandler returns a new `tUploadHandler` instance. func NewHandler(aDestDir, aFieldName, anUpURL, aNextURL string,
+    // NewHandler returns a new `tUploadHandler` instance. func NewHandler(aDestDir, aFieldName string,
         aMaxSize int64) *TUploadHandler {…}

-Apart from the current HTTP handler and the error handler it uses the same arguments as the `Wrap(…)` function.
+This function call needs only a subset of the arguments passed to the `Wrap(…)` function:

+* `aDestDir`: the directory where the incoming file is finally stored after processing it.
+* `aFieldName`: the name/ID of the form/field your web-page uses to accept the file-upload.
+* `aMaxSize`: the max. accepted size of uploaded files.

-The `NewHandler()` result provides the method
+The `NewHandler()` function's result provides the method

     // ServeUpload handles the incoming file upload. func (uh *TUploadHandler) ServeUpload(aWriter http.ResponseWriter,